English – polski – Português

 TODO: add more information about this, including information about surgeons.

 The testicles are what product testosterone.
-People who are AMAB might take antiandrogens before GRS.
+People born with testicles take antiandrogens before GRS.
 It’s possible to have the testicles removed, even before GRS.
 It’s advisable to use a surgeon who will remove the testicles themselves but leave the scrotum skin intact so that it can be used for surgery.

-With testicles removed, someone who is AMAB will stop taking antiandrogens, since their body is no longer naturally producing high levels of testosterone.
+With testicles removed, someone who was born with them will stop taking antiandrogens, since their body is no longer naturally producing high levels of testosterone.

 This type of surgery should be available at most hospitals, but do do your research before having it done.
 TODO: add information about surgeons here.